How to Overcome Impostor Syndrome For Good

 When performance check-ins rolled around, I’d wonder whether I was finally going to hear, “You’re not going to make the cut.”
 Yet every piece of feedback I received was positive.

-When I told her about imposter syndrome, the same wave of relief washed over her.
+When I told her about impostor syndrome, the same wave of relief washed over her.

 Simply put, it’s a psychological phenomenon shared by many high achievers who are convinced they’re inadequate and their achievements are merely luck.